lwindolf/lpvs/README.md

 Installation
 ============

-Ensure to have the required libraries installed:
+Ensure to have Perl 5.10 and the required libraries installed:

    * XML::LibXSLT
    * XML::LibXML